realityforge/knife-cookbook-doc/README.md

 Finally the user should add some documentation fragments into the `doc/` dir.
 Most importantly you should add `doc/overview.md` which will replace the first `Description` section of the readme.
 You should also add a `doc/credit.md` which will replace the last 'License and Maintainer' section in the readme.
+Under `Requirements` section in readme file, `platform` and `cookbooks` are rendered from metadata.rb but if you need to place anything else like environemnt or databags, you need to create `doc/requirements.md` which will add the content to `Requirements` section.
 The remaining fragments will be included at the end of the readme in lexicographic order of the filename.

 ## Installation